 Common social engineering attack techniques

-In a typical social engineering scam, the pretext might be that there has been suspicious activity on your Netflix account or that you need to confirm your payment card details for an Amazon order.
+In a typical social engineering scam, the pretext might be that there has been suspicious activity on your bank account or that you need to confirm your payment card details for an Amazon order.

 This is a specific type of phishing scam in which the scammers claim they have something beneficial for victims if they follow their instructions.